-Lower down on the shore, still within the influence of the pipe discharge, the following species were identified: the molluscs Haustrum scobina (very abundant), Melagraphia aethiops, Turbo smaragdus, Cominella maculosa, Cellana radians, Cellana ornata, Xenostrobus pulex and Sypharochiton pelliserpentis, barnacle Chamaesipho sp., sea urchin Evechinus chloroticus and the polychaete worms Spirobranchus cariniferus and Neosabellaria kaiparaensis.
-Algae included coralline turf (abundant in pools), Hormosira banksii (very abundant), Notheia anomala, Gelidium caulacantheum, Cystophora sp. and Ralfsia sp.
-These species are similar to what would be expected at this elevation on the shore (Photograph 5).
+Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs Haustrum scobina (very abundant), Melagraphia aethiops, Turbo smaragdus, Chiton glaucus, Sypharochiton sp., Cellana radians, and Xenostrobus pulex, barnacles Chamaesipho sp. and Epopella plicata., echinoderm Evechinus chloroticus and the polychaete worm Spirobranchus cariniferus.
+Algae included turfing coralline algae (abundant in pools), encrusting coralline algae, Hormosira banksii (very abundant), Notheia anomala, Chaetomorpha aerea and Ralfsia sp.
+These species are similar to what would be expected at this elevation on the shore (Photo 4).